moliver28/research-handbook/content/handbook/finance/expenses.md

 - One class of upgrade is permitted with Manager approval for team members over 6'5”/2m in height.

+#### Selected Travelers Definition

+- Selected Travelers are intended to be frequent travelers and customer facing, and must be designated as such by the appropriate E-group leader.
+The E-Group will review the Selected Travelers each quarter.

 #### Flight Policy for Flight Duration under 5 hours

-Flights under 5 hours of consecutive flight time should be booked as standard economy.
+Flights over 5 hours of consecutive flight time  - For domestic flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.

-For E-Group Selected Travelers, for flights under 5 hours of consecutive flight time, we do recognize different fare classes exist for different geographies.
-When flying within the US, these travelers may book first class.
-When traveling within Europe, these travelers may book premium or business.
+For E-Group Selected Travelers, in the US, selected travelers can book first class.
+For other areas around the world, we recognize different fare classes exist for different geographies.
+For flights less than 5 hours, when traveling within Europe and other places in the world, these Selected Travelers may book premium or business.
+Intended to be the next class of service above economy plus/economy premium.

-#### Flight Policy for Flight Duration over 5 hours
+#### Flight Policy for Flight Duration over 5+ hours

-Flights over 5 hours of consecutive flight time -team members are authorized to book the next class up from standard economy, as long as it is below business class.
+Flights greater than 5 hours of consecutive flight time  - For out of country flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.

-#### Flight Policy for Flight Duration of 8 hours or longer

 For E- Group Selected Travelers, for all flights over 8 hours of consecutive flight time, team members are authorized to book the highest class available including business class, as long as it is below first class.
 #### Frequent Flyer Programs

 - Participation in frequent flyer programs must not influence airfare selection if it results in an out-of-policy option.